Cigarette: Additives

-Various additives are combined into the shredded tobacco product mixtures, with humectants such as propylene glycol or glycerol, as well as flavoring products and enhancers such as cocoa solids, licorice, tobacco extracts, and various sugars, which are known collectively as "casings".
+Various additives are combined into shredded tobacco product mixtures, including humectants such as propylene glycol or glycerol, as well as flavoring products and enhancers such as cocoa powder, licorice, tobacco extracts, and various sugars, which are known collectively as "casings".
 The leaf tobacco is then shredded, along with a specified amount of small laminate, expanded tobacco, BL, RL, ES, and IS.
 A perfume-like flavor/fragrance, called the "topping" or "toppings", which is most often formulated by flavor companies, is then blended into the tobacco mixture to improve the consistency in flavor and taste of the cigarettes associated with a certain brand name.
-Additionally, they replace lost flavors due to the repeated wetting and drying used in processing the tobacco.
+Additionally, they replace flavors lost due to the repeated wetting and drying used in processing the tobacco.
 Finally, the tobacco mixture is filled into cigarette tubes and packaged.

 A list of 599 cigarette additives, created by five major American cigarette companies, was approved by the Department of Health and Human Services in April 1994.
-None of these additives is listed as an ingredient on the cigarette packs.
-Chemicals are added for organoleptic purposes and many boost the addictive properties of cigarettes, especially when burned.
+None of these additives is listed as an ingredient on cigarette packs.
+These chemicals are added for organoleptic purposes, and many boost the addictive properties of cigarettes, especially when burned.

-One of the classes of chemicals on the list, ammonia salts, convert bound nicotine molecules in tobacco smoke into free nicotine molecules.
+One of the classes of chemicals on the list, ammonia salts, converts bound nicotine molecules in tobacco smoke into free nicotine molecules.
 This process, known as freebasing, could potentially increase the effect of nicotine on the smoker, but experimental data suggests that absorption is, in practice, unaffected.

 Cigarette tube

 Cigarette tubes are prerolled cigarette paper usually with an acetate or paper filter at the end.
-They have an appearance similar to a finished cigarette, but are without any tobacco or smoking material inside.
-The length varies from Regular (70 mm) to King Size (84 mm) as well as 100s (100 mm) and 120s (120 mm).
+They have an appearance similar to a finished cigarette, but do not contain any tobacco or smoking material inside, as the consumer is intended to fill the tube themself.
+They may vary in length from regular (70 mm) to king size (84 mm) as well as 100s (100 mm) and 120s (120 mm).